-New York
+New York and Washington

-The fee structure for New York is not yet known.
-PaintCare will propose a fee structure in the program plan for New York, and it will be based on the anticipated costs to run the program.
-The fee must be approved by the state oversight agency.
+The fee structure in upcoming states is not yet known.
+PaintCare will propose fee structures in the program plans for New York and Washington, and they will be based on the anticipated costs to run each state program.
+The PaintCare fee must be approved by each state oversight agency.
 Visit www.paintcare.org for updates.